prabeshkunwar12/hotel_rating/README.md

 ### 1. User Service (Port: 8081)
 - Manages user information.
 - Connects to a MySQL database (`User DB`).
+- Communicates with Hotel Service and Rating Service using OpenFeign.

 ### 2. Hotel Service (Port: 8082)
 - Manages hotel information.
 - Connects to a PostgreSQL database (`Hotel DB`).
-- Communicates with the User Service and Rating Service using OpenFeign.

 ### 3. Rating Service (Port: 8083)
 - Manages hotel ratings.
 - Connects to a MongoDB database (`Rating DB`).
-- Communicates with the Hotel Service using OpenFeign.

 ### 4. API Gateway (Port: 8084)
 - Routes client requests to the appropriate microservices.
 - Acts as a reverse proxy.

-### 5. Eureka Server
+### 5. Eureka Server (Port: 8761)
 - Provides service discovery for all microservices.

+### 6. Config Server (Port: 8085)
+- Gets the common properties of servers strored in github repository.
+- Gets different properties set up for developer and production environment as needed.

 ## Databases